openCOVIDIndia/Sterilo_portable_sterilizer/doc/EN/assembly_instructions.md

 7. Try square

 ## Preparatory:
 1. Laser cut the [files](src/lasercut_files) using either MDF or Polycarbonate.
 Polycarbonate (PC) is much stronger than MDF, but due to unavailability due to lockdown, here MDF was used.
 You can find the illustrator files

-2. Cut the sheet metal's outer boundaries using either a metal laser cutter or a sheet metal cutter/ hand lever).
+2. Cut the [sheet metal](master/src/drawing)'s outer boundaries using either a metal laser cutter or a sheet metal cutter/ hand lever).

-3. Keep all components in the Bill of materials ready.
+3. Keep all components in the [Bill of materials](src/BOM/Sterilo_%20BOM.xlsx) handy.

 ## Parts: